markkohdev/spotify-api-starter/README.md

-# Getting Started with the Spotify Web API
+# Getting Started with the Spotify Web API using Python
-## For Python
+Get up and running with the Spotify Web API using Python!

-Get up and running with the Spotify Web API using Python
+This repo contains a small demo application which will authenticate with the Spotify API, list all of a user's playlists, list all of the tracks for a given playlist, and fetch the audio features for selected tracks in that playlist.

 **Some handy documentation:**
  - Web API Documentation - https://developer.spotify.com/web-api/
  - Spotipy Documentation - http://spotipy.readthedocs.io/en/latest/

 ## Setup
 First, we need to make sure python3, pip, and virtualenv are installed on your system.
 To install this stuff, run